 - Illegible application or cosigner form.

-5. List your top three choices on the application where indicated.
-List your choices in order of preference on your application.
+- List your top choices (as many as you would like) in order of preference on the application where indicated.
 If your first choice is not available, we will immediately go to your next choice.
 If you have not listed another choice, you will no longer be in line for a unit until we establish if there is another option.

 IMPORTANT: An application may be rejected due to lack of income, poor credit, incomplete or insufficient information, insufficient cosigner, etc. Rejected applicants may have a chance to re-apply (i.e. provide a cosigner or correct information) but will lose their place in line for a unit until the new information is provided and reassessed.